-Stephen C. Sherrill, 58 Chairman of the Board of Directors: Stephen Sherrill has been a director since B&G Foods' formation in 1996 and has been Chairman since 2005.
+Stephen C. Sherrill, 61, Chairman of the Board of Directors: Stephen Sherrill has been a director since B&G Foods' formation in 1996 and has been Chairman since 2005.
 Mr. Sherrill is a founder and has been a Managing Director of Bruckmann, Rosser, Sherrill & Co., Inc. (BRS) since its formation in 1995.
 BRS was the controlling stockholder of B&G Foods from its formation in 1996 until its initial public offering in 2004.
 Mr. Sherrill was an officer of Citicorp Venture Capital from 1983 until 1994.
 Prior to that, he was an associate at the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
-Mr. Sherrill has previously served as a director of Ruth's Chris Steakhouse, Inc., Remington Arms Company, Inc. and Lazy Days' R.V.
-Center, Inc.
+Mr. Sherrill currently serves as a director of Airxcel Holdings, Inc., Royal Robbins, Inc. and Gamo Outdoor, SL, and has previously served as a director of, among others, Ruth's Chris Steak House, Inc., Remington Arms Company, Inc., Reliance Electric Company and Zatarain's Brands Inc.

 Mr. Sherrill has many years of experience as a private equity investor and has served on the boards of directors of many public and private companies.
 Mr. Sherrill's expertise regarding mergers and acquisitions and debt and equity financing allows him to provide invaluable guidance to our board of directors and executive management regarding these matters.
 This has been and continues to be very important to B&G Foods because we have implemented, and intend to continue to implement, our growth strategy in part through the acquisition of complementary brands.
+In addition, as a private equity investor, Mr. Sherrill has provided strategic guidance and business and financial oversight (including evaluation of senior management and their compensation) for many private and public companies.

-David L. Wenner, 62 President, Chief Executive Officer and Director: David Wenner is our President and Chief Executive Officer, positions he has held since 1993, and has been a director since 1997.
+David L. Wenner, 64, President, Chief Executive Officer and Director: David Wenner is our President and Chief Executive Officer, positions he has held since 1993, and has been a director since 1997.
 Mr. Wenner joined our company in 1989 as Assistant to the President and was directly responsible for Distribution and Bloch & Guggenheimer operations.
 In 1991, he was promoted to Vice President and assumed responsibility for all company manufacturing operations.
 Prior to joining our company, Mr. Wenner spent 13 years at Johnson & Johnson in supervision and management positions, responsible for manufacturing, maintenance and purchasing.
 Mr. Wenner is active in industry trade groups and has served as President of Pickle Packers International, and serves on the Chairman's Advisory Council of the Grocery Manufacturers Association.

-Having served as our President and Chief Executive Officer for 19 years, Mr. Wenner brings to our board an extraordinary understanding of our company's business, history and organization.
+Having served as our President and Chief Executive Officer for 21 years, Mr. Wenner brings to our board an extraordinary understanding of our company's business, history and organization.

 Mr. Wenner's training as an engineer at the U.S. Naval Academy and prior experience in senior leadership positions overseeing manufacturing, maintenance and purchasing operations at B&G Foods and Johnson & Johnson, together with his day-to-day leadership and intimate knowledge of our business and operations, provide the board with invaluable insight into the operations of our company.
-Mr. Wenner, having teamed with Mr. Cantwell to successfully acquire and integrate over 25 separate brands into our company's operations since 1996, also provides our board strong insight and guidance regarding potential acquisitions and acquisition financing.
+Mr. Wenner, having teamed with Mr. Cantwell to successfully acquire and integrate over 30 separate brands into our company's operations since 1996, also provides our board strong insight and guidance regarding potential acquisitions and acquisition financing.